(reviewed and revised 10/2013)

 Probably better not to raise this issue unless you have to, but if you must, cite the source.
 Here's that article link again.Ghaemi Dr. Ghaemi is the chairman of the committee on diagnosis for the International Society for Bipolar Disorder.
 One of his two co-authors is Dr. Frederick Goodwin, who wrote the "bible" of bipolar disorder for our lifetime (Manic-Depressive Illness, with Dr. Kay Jamison).
 These are highly respected researchers amongst mood experts.
 Dr. Ghaemi emphasizes the need to rely on evidence in all his papers on diagnosis and treatment and is very frequently cited by other authors on this topic (you'll see quite a few references to him on this website, e.g. see Antidepressant Controversies).
 But he is certainly not the only such voice.
 If you haven't seen enough references yet, here's another similar recent one, by other international mood experts.Mitchell

-Unfortunately, "hypomania" is quite a mis-naming.
-There are many patients whose "hypomanic" phases are an extreme and very negative experience.
+These are not generally regarded as symptoms of bipolar disorder.
+Unfortunately, the very name "bi-polar" is misleading.
 As noted above by Dr. Jamison, mania can be negative as often as it is positive.
 The "racing thoughts" can have a very negative focus, especially self-criticism.
 The high energy can be experienced as a severe agitation, to the point where people feel they must pace the floor for hours at a time.
-Sleep problems can show up as insomnia: an inability to sleep, rather than decreased need.
-(If you or a friend or doctor is skeptical about anxiety as a "bipolar" symptom, try that link for more details and references.)
+Sleep problems can show up as insomnia: an inability to sleep, a desperate wish to be able to sleep to get out of the agitated state.

 It's true that hypomania is a milder version of mania -- just how mild, you'll see in a moment.
 Mind you, Bipolar II is not a milder version of Bipolar I, though it is very often described that way, to my utter dismay.
 The suicide rate in Bipolar II is the same or higher than the rate for Bipolar I, for example.Dunner So the BP II version is definitely not a "mild" illness.
 The depression phases are as bad as in BP I, and often more common (that is, they occur more frequently and represent a more dominant part of the person's life).